ROCm/rocThrust/docs/install/rocThrust-rmake-install.rst

   :keywords: install, building, rocThrust, AMD, ROCm, source code, installation script, Windows

 ********************************************************************
-Building and installing rocThrust with rmake.py
+Building and installing rocThrust on Windows with rmake.py
 ********************************************************************

 You can use ``rmake.py`` to build and install rocThrust on Windows.
 You can also use `CMake <./rocThrust-install-with-cmake.html>`_ if you want more build and installation options.